mwimh/Spring2023_SourceToSink/README.md

         - **Municipal Boundaries**- outlines of major municipal areas- LTSB gis portal

         - **Municipal “Utilities”**- point data showing municipal wells, linked to boundaries- public service commission (WI)

+        - **Continental Divide Line**- Line showing the divide of water flowing to Lake Michigan or the Missouri River

         - **Legend**- legend showing which objects are represented by what color